 Group internal audit focuses on the adequacy and effectiveness of the Group's governance, risk management and control structures, systems and processes.
 The audit follows a risk-based approach, key to which is a focus on the Group's strategy and associated risks.
-The centralised function operates in terms of a formal mandate, in conformance with the International Professional Practices Framework for Internal Audit (Standards) and meets the needs and requirements of management and the audit & sustainability committee.
+The centralised function operates in terms of a formal mandate, in conformance with the International Professional Practices Framework for Internal Audit (Standards) and meets the needs and requirements of management and the audit committee.

 This audit remains a vital part of the Group's governance and combined assurance structures.
-It assists the Board and executive management with achieving their objectives and to maintain an effective internal control environment by using a risk-based approach to continuously evaluate those controls and recommend improvements based on whether they are adequately designed and operating efficiently and effectively.
+It assists the Board and executive management to achieve their objectives and to maintain an effective internal control environment by using a risk-based approach to continuously evaluate those controls and recommend improvements based on whether they are adequately designed and operating efficiently and effectively.

-Technology and information governance
+Technology and • information governance

-The Board is responsible for IT governance in the Group.
-An IT charter, policies and standards have been approved by the Board and implemented by management.
+The Board is aware of, and takes responsibility for, IT governance in the Group.
+An IT charter and policy have been approved by the Board and implemented by management.
 IT is a regular agenda item at Board meetings.
-The Board obtains annual assurance on the effectiveness of IT controls and IT governance across the Group.
-The Board has oversight of significant IT projects and makes decisions on major IT investments.
+Annual assurance is obtained on the effectiveness of IT controls, IT governance and controls across the Group.
+The chief information officer regularly reports on strategic IT matters.

 The Board-approved IT strategy aligns IT with strategic business processes, encouraging innovative use of IT to ensure the business is well-supported by technology.
-The chief information officer regularly interacts with the Board on strategic IT matters.